All Episodes

 Is it extreme?

-So is it you could think of is it apocalyptic, is an apocalyptic man-made change in climate, or is it a uh modest part man-made, part not man-made with pros and cons?
+Or is it a modest part man-made, part not man-made with pros and cons?

 Like, what the hell do they agree to?

-And so when people are using equivocal terminology, particularly if they're using poles and stuff, like that's an obvious just fraud, where they're trying to get use something super vague that's sort of inarguable because what's there's no climate non-change, right?
+And so, when people are using equivocal terminology, particularly if they're using polls and stuff, like that's an obvious just fraud where they're trying to get, use something super vague that's sort of inarguable because what's there's no climate non-change, right?

 That's not a thing.